Icinga/icingaweb2-module-toplevelview/doc/10-User-Guide.md

 Deeper branches can be opened in a new view by clicking on the title text, but this is only needed to filter the shown data.

-Every Icinga status object, a host, service or hostgroup is a single tile here.
+Every Icinga status object, a host, service or host group is a single tile here.

 Counters are meant to give you an indication about how many problems, or